michaelkourlas/voipms-sms-client/HELP.md

 ### Push notifications

 The Google Play version of the app supports push notifications using Firebase Cloud Messaging.
-Push notifications are automatically setup when selecting phone numbers if notifications are enabled.
+Push notifications are automatically configured when selecting phone numbers if notifications are enabled.

-However, if push notifications don't appear to be working, it's possible that the automatic setup failed.
+However, if push notifications don't appear to be working, it's possible that the automatic configuration failed.
 You can configure them manually by:
 * accessing the settings for your phone numbers (DIDs) on the VoIP.ms [Manage DID menu](https://voip.ms/m/managedid.php);
 * enabling the *SMS URL Callback* option; and
 * entering the following URL into the neighbouring
   field: [https://voipmssms-notify.kourlas.com/?did={TO}](https://voipmssms-notify.kourlas.com/?did={TO})

-If push notifications are configured correctly, VoIP.ms will send a callback to a Cloudflare Worker maintained by me when your phone number receives a text message.
+If push notifications were configured correctly, VoIP.ms will send a callback to a Cloudflare Worker maintained by me when your phone number receives a text message.
 The Worker will then forward the callback to your device using Firebase Cloud Messaging.
 When the app receives the callback, it performs a